avle98/CS4432_projects/proj2/README.txt

 **Section 1: How to Compile**
    1. Use the terminal to go into the /src folder
-   2. Types in the command 'java Main.java #' where # is the number of frames
+   2. Type in the command 'java Main.java #' where # is the number of frames

 **Section 2: Test Results**
  <br/>